Quantum-inspired Bayesian probability algorithm for nuclear mass predictions: Results and discussion

 \section{Results and discussion}

 This section presents the performance of the QIBP algorithm in improving nuclear mass predictions.
-AME2020 compiles the nuclear masses of 3557 nuclides, of which 2457 are determined experimentally and 1100 are estimated.
+AME2020 compiles the nuclear masses of 3557 nuclides, of which 2457 are determined experimentally and 1100 are estimated \cite{k1}.
 To ensure the rigor of this study, only nuclides with experimentally measured masses are considered.
-A total of 2253 nuclei with proton number $Z \ge 20$ and neutron number $N \ge 20$ from AME2020 \cite{k1} are selected as the entire set.
-All nuclear mass data used in this study are experimentally measured values.
+A total of 2253 nuclei with proton number $Z \ge 20$ and neutron number $N \ge 20$ from AME2020 are selected as the entire set.
 Theoretical models employed in this study include the macroscopic-microscopic WS4 model \cite{k6002} and the microscopic Hartree-Fock-Bogoliubov (HFB) model with the SLy4 parameter set \cite{k6001}.
 The theoretical mass values of 2253 nuclei are first calculated from these models, and the corresponding residuals are determined as $\delta^{\mathrm{pre}} = E^{\exp} - E^{\mathrm{th}}$.
 The QIBP algorithm is then applied to optimize the predictions of each model.
-Global optimization and extrapolation analyzes are performed to assess the effectiveness of the QIBP algorithm in refining theoretical models and capturing subtle patterns.
+Global optimization and extrapolation analyses are performed to assess the effectiveness of the QIBP algorithm in refining theoretical models and capturing subtle patterns.
 Finally, the predictive capability of the QIBP algorithm for $\alpha$-decay energies is demonstrated.

 In determining the three PDFs $p(\delta)$, $p(\delta|Z_t)$, and $p(\delta|N_t)$, there are three undefined parameters, $\beta$, $\beta_{Z}$, and $\beta_{N}$.
 In general, $p(\delta)$ describes the global distribution of nuclear mass residuals and should be modeled smoothly to mitigate noise. $p(\delta|Z_t)$ and $p(\delta|N_t)$ describe local residual distributions and typically require finer resolution.
 To ensure the stability of the QIBP algorithm, a basic guideline is that $\beta$ should be smaller than $\beta_{Z}$ and $\beta_{N}$.
 Under this condition, the QIBP algorithm achieves robust optimization performance.
-Ultimately, the general parameter combination for the QIBP algorithm is set as $\beta = 1/1.6$, $\beta_{Z}=1/0.8$, and $\beta_{N}=1/1.2$.
+When $\beta_{Z} = \beta_{N} = 1.0$, variations of $\beta$ from 1/2.0 to 1/1.1 exert negligible influence on the prediction results.
+Therefore, the general parameter combination for the QIBP algorithm is set as $\beta = 1/1.2$, $\beta_{Z}=1.0$, and $\beta_{N}=1.0$.